 Ennio and Mena were brought together by wine.
 Despite coming from different backgrounds and areas of Campania, both their families have been in wine for generations.

-Ennio and Mena produce terroir wine, and as much as they the wines refelect the area, they also reflect ethics and the personalities of those who produced it.
+Ennio and Mena produce terroir driven wines, and as much as the wines refelect the area, they also reflect ethics and the personalities of those who produced it.

 For them, wine is spiritual nourishment, but to give it emotions and feelings it needs to be done with awareness.

-The vineyard is managed and cultivated biodynamicaly, which implies the use of green manure and biodynamic preparations.
-The grapes consits of Aglianico, Falanghina and Trebbiano, all from fifty-year-old vines.
-The grapes are picked by hand and the fermentations starts spontaneously wihtout adding any cultured yeast.
-The most radical action is the strive for working completly without sulphur in every stage of the winemaking.
-For the the moment they only use sulfur when bottling.
+The vineyard is managed and cultivated biodynamically, which implies the use of green manure and biodynamic preparations.
+The grapes consit of Aglianico, Falanghina and Trebbiano, all from fifty-year-old vines.
+The grapes are picked by hand and the fermentations begin spontaneously without adding any cultured yeast.
+The most radical action is their strive for working completly without sulphur in every stage of the winemaking.